Do emotional abusers change?

-For example, the emotionally abusive husband or the emotionally abusive wife or the emotionally abusive partner must want a healthy and happy marriage or committed relationship.
+For example, the emotionally abusive husband, the emotionally abusive wife, or the emotionally abusive partner must want a healthy and happy marriage or committed relationship.

 Your partner must be prepared to sacrifice his or her wants to achieve these relationship goals.

 A willingness to sacrifice to achieve the goal of becoming a non-abuser may include self-study, individual therapy, relationship therapy, group therapy, or any other concrete plan to change some deep-rooted beliefs and patterns of behavior.